There are some great benefits to precious metals investments: continued demand, liquidity, hedge against inflation — just to name a few.

-When it comes to precious metals, you're bound to be more familiar with gold and silver and their investment benefits.
+When it comes to precious metals, you're bound to be most familiar with gold and silver and their investment benefits.
 However, other precious metals do exist, and they carry some great advantages.

-One metal, in particular, is gearing up for an interesting year in 2017.
-It's often overlooked because it doesn't share the same spotlight that gold and silver do but don't be fooled.
+This metal is often overlooked because it doesn't share the same spotlight that gold and silver do but don't be fooled.
 This metal has been one of mankind's most crucial components to development for thousands of years.

 I’m talking about copper.